KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 ### Why is decay rate significant?

 * Since character swaps and Skill animations take time, it is possible to lose out on the maximum number of reactions possible.
   * For example, Beidou’s Q applies 4 units worth of Electro gauge.
-Theoretically, you can use 1U Cryo skills to trigger 4 consecutive  Superconducts.
+Theoretically, you can use 1U Cryo Skills to trigger 4 consecutive  Superconducts.
 However, you must apply the 4th 1U Cryo Skill before 4.2s have elapsed or you lose 1 unit of Electro from time decay.
     * 4U gauges will decay at a rate of 1 unit/4.2s, so after 4.2s have passed, you only have 3 units left to use for reactions.
 * However, it is possible to apply 2U or 4U gauges that have a 1U decay rate.
 In other words, you can apply a bigger gauge with a slower decay rate.
   * For example, 2 units at the 1U decay rate are equivalent to 2\*9.5s = 19s.